Field Dictionary

 Example: 170 (Met One BAM-1020)

-A 3-digit code associated with the reference method used to perform an EPA-designated FRM or FEM measurement.
+A 3-digit code associated with the reference method used to perform an EPA-designated FRM/FEM or other officially prescribed measurement.
+These codes are based on the EPA's Air Quality System (AQS) method code library.

-Value RequiredConditional- Regulatory Instruments (FRM/FEM): Required.
-If the instrument is an EPA Federal Reference Method (FRM) or Federal Equivalent Method (FEM), you must provide the specific 3-digit code defined by the EPA (e.g.,
+Value RequiredNo- Regulatory-Grade Instruments (e.g., FRM/FEM): Strongly Recommended.
+If the instrument is an EPA Federal Reference Method (FRM), Federal Equivalent Method (FEM), or a Compendium Method, you should provide the specific 3-digit code defined by the EPA (e.g.,

 170for BAM-1020). - Low-Cost Sensors / Non-Regulatory: Leave Blank.
 If the device is a low-cost sensor or has not been EPA-designated, leave this field blank.

-- Regulatory Instruments (FRM/FEM): Required.
-If the instrument is an EPA Federal Reference Method (FRM) or Federal Equivalent Method (FEM), you must provide the specific 3-digit code defined by the EPA (e.g.,
+- Regulatory-Grade Instruments (e.g., FRM/FEM): Strongly Recommended.
+If the instrument is an EPA Federal Reference Method (FRM), Federal Equivalent Method (FEM), or a Compendium Method, you should provide the specific 3-digit code defined by the EPA (e.g.,

 - View Method Codes